 Willful ignorance is the worst type of ignorance because it is self-elected.
 People choose to maintain their old beliefs, regardless of any contrary evidence to them.

 When groups of people display willful ignorance, we are able to observe systemic ignorance, which consists of a hive mind developing out of an echo chamber of shared beliefs that perpetuates a group confirmation bias.
 This is the type of ignorance that has allowed slavery to subsist for such a long period of time, the Nazis to gain power in 1930s Germany, and Donald Trump to mount a successful 2016 presidential campaign.

 Once someone becomes aware of their pure ignorance regarding a specific matter, he or she is usually only a few Google searches away from understanding the entire scope of the point of contention at hand.

-Finally, the moment in the allegory when the freed prisoner becomes knowledgeable of his previous pure and willful ignorance by way of the observation of the world outside of the cave, he is able to acknowledge his inherent ignorance.
+Finally, once the freed prisoner becomes knowledgeable of his previous pure and willful ignorance by seeing the world outside of the cave, he is able to acknowledge his inherent ignorance.

 The distinct differences between pure ignorance, willful ignorance, and inherent ignorance are that the inherently ignorant person is aware of what they are ignorant of (opposed to the purely ignorant), and they are willing to accept knowledge that advances their understanding of the current state of their reality (opposed to the willfully ignorant).